signalfx/gdi-specification/specification/repository.md

 ### Teams

+- MUST have an admins team and teams MAY be shared between repositories
+  - MUST have `-admins` suffix
+  - MUST include at least two currently full-time Splunkers
+  - MUST NOT include any non-full-time Splunkers
 - MUST have a maintainers team and teams MAY be shared between repositories
   - MUST have `-maintainers` suffix
   - MUST include at least two currently full-time Splunkers